kafka, security, authorization, access-control, governance

 Security in distributed systems is not optional.
 As Apache Kafka deployments grow from proof-of-concept experiments to mission-critical production platforms, controlling who can read, write, and manage streaming data becomes essential.
 Access Control Lists (ACLs) provide the foundation for authorization in Kafka, enabling organizations to enforce fine-grained permissions across topics, consumer groups, and cluster operations.

-This article explores how Kafka ACLs work, common authorization patterns used in production environments, and practical approaches to managing access control at scale.
+This article explores how Kafka ACLs work in modern KRaft-based clusters (Kafka 4.0+), modern authorization patterns including OAuth 2.0 and Open Policy Agent integration, and practical approaches to managing access control at scale.

 Understanding Kafka ACLs